Download Careers360 App

 PGD Toxicology Eligibility Criteria

-• Candidates should be graduates in Biosciences, Life Sciences, Chemistry, Pharmacy, MLT, Forensic Sciences, Medicine, Homeopathy, Physiotherapy, Occupational Therapy, BDS, or related fields.
+MBBS degree or a Bachelor’s degree in Biosciences, Life Sciences, Chemistry, Pharmacy, Medical Laboratory Technology, Forensic Sciences, Medicine, Homoeopathy, Physiotherapy, Occupational Therapy, BDS, or related fields from a recognised university

-• Candidates having an MBBS degree are considered to be advantageous.
+Candidates holding an MBBS degree are considered advantageous during admission

 PGD Toxicology Admission Process